-Understanding ALDH2 deficiency is essential if you are someone who gets a flushed red face after you consume alcohol.
+Understanding ALDH2 deficiency is essential if you are someone who gets that dreaded alcohol flushing response after you consume alcohol.
 This will not only help you drink more comfortably but also help you avoid serious health risks specific to people with this condition.

 What is ALDH2 deficiency?